openbikesensor/portal/README.md

 required is much higher.

 Refer to the documentation of `osm2pgsql` for assistance.
-We are using "flex mode", the provided script `api/roads_import.lua` describes the transformations and extractions to perform on the original data.
+We are using "flex mode", the provided script `roads_import.lua` describes the transformations and extractions to perform on the original data.

 ## Troubleshooting